-Our company was created to design, develop and commercialize a novel class of small molecule therapeutic candidates (GeneTAC® molecules) designed to directly address the underlying basis of genetic disease.
+Our company was created to design, develop and commercialize a novel class of small molecule therapeutic candidates (GeneTACTM molecules) designed to directly address the underlying basis of genetic disease.
 To achieve this goal, we have assembled a management team with extensive experience in the design, development and commercialization of drugs for serious diseases.

 Our company was started by Pratik Shah, Ph.D. and Aseem Z. Ansari, Ph.D.
 Dr. Shah, our Co-Founder, President, Chief Executive Officer and Chairperson, has more than 30 years of experience founding and leading biopharmaceutical companies and healthcare investment decisions.
 Dr. Ansari, our Co-Founder, is an internationally recognized pioneer in transcriptional regulation and DNA targeting molecules and the chair of the Department of Chemical Biology and Therapeutics at St. Jude Children's Research Hospital.
 Sean Jeffries, Ph.D., our Chief Operating Officer, brings over 20 years of experience in business development, portfolio management, and research and development strategy for both emerging and large biopharmaceuticals companies.
+Jae B. Kim, M.D., our Chief Medical Officer, has more than 25 years of experience in the medical and biotech fields as a physician and in bringing multiple therapies through clinical development to submission for approval to the FDA.